juanpablopizarro/golang-bootcamp/README.md

 [Here](https://vimeo.com/53221560) is a very good introductory talk given by Andrew Gerrand, one of the core Go team members.

 ### Golang fundamentals
-In this section you will learn almost all the features that the Go language gives us.
-Along with a few of the sections you will find exercises to implement what was just shown.
 Before each code example you will find a link to a website called [GoPlay space](https://goplay.space) were you can run the code and look at the documentation of packages all in the same place.

 Ok, head over to [Golang fundamentals](https://github.com/juanpablopizarro/golang-bootcamp/blob/master/fundamentals.md) to get started!

 ## Part 2 (2 days)